jchavarri/javierchavarri.com/src/pages/react-server-side-rendering-with-ocaml.md

 #### `createElement` vs `make`

 This is the first and probably more obvious.
-TyXML offers a JSX PPX[^2].
-In this PPX, the elements created from "uppercase" components convert to a call to `createElement`.
+TyXML offers a JSX ppx[^2].
+In this ppx, the elements created from "uppercase" components convert to a call to `createElement`.
 For example:

 ```reason
 let t = <Foo bar=2 />